MYokochi/yokochi-design/content/ai/index.md

 The agency had built a few 3D product configurators for clients.
 These tools simplify the sales process for companies selling customizable products, such as kitchen ranges, garage cabinets or made-to-order pillows, by allowing users to specify their preferences online.

-The agency had built a few 3D product configurators for clients.
-These tools simplify the sales process for companies selling customizable products, such as kitchen ranges, garage cabinets or made-to-order pillows, by allowing users to specify their preferences online.

 ![Before](before.webp)

 ```